-Bhutan Water Policy, 2003: Recognizes the role of rivers as an aquatic habitat and as a source of food.
+Bhutan water policy (2003): The water policy recognizes the role of rivers as an aquatic habitat and as a source of food.
 It also recognizes individual right to safe, affordable and sufficient quantity of water for personal consumption and sanitation and that the best available water sources shall be allocated for drinking purposes.
 The policy calls for allocation of adequate water for sustainable agriculture for achieving overall national food security and that higher efficiency for use of water should be achieved through adaptive and applied research.
 Agriculture research has a major role in developing appropriate water management technologies especially for irrigation in order to increase agriculture production and thus can be appropriately supported by this policy.

-Bio-Security Policy, 2008: Promulgates food safety for Bhutanese people; protection of human health from zoonotic and pest-borne diseases; sustainable use of natural resources; protection of agricultural production systems form pests and diseases; and facilitation of safe and sustainable trade and tourism.
+Bio-security policy (2008): Promulgates food safety for Bhutanese people; protection of human health from zoonotic and pest-borne diseases; sustainable use of natural resources; protection of agricultural production systems form pests and diseases; and facilitation of safe and sustainable trade and tourism.

-National Irrigation Policy, 2012: The policy provides direction in the irrigation sub-sector to address its current and future issues.
+National irrigation policy (2012): The policy provides direction in the irrigation sub-sector to address its current and future issues.
 It provides clear direction on the measures that need to be adopted to increase the irrigated area and to improve irrigation water management and optimal utilization of national water resources for crop production.
 Thus in addition to the water policy, agriculture research to improve the irrigation system through developing technologies is clearly identified in the National Irrigation Policy, 2012.

-Foreign Direct Investment Policy, 2010: Promote private sector participation in RNR Sector to enhance investment, production, value addition and marketing.
+Foreign direct investment policy (2010): Promote private sector participation in RNR Sector to enhance investment, production, value addition and marketing.

-3. Strategies in Agriculture Research and Development
+Strategies in Agriculture Research and Development

-In order for the realization and translation of the policies mentioned above, several strategic frameworks have been put in place.
+In order to realize and translate the policies mentioned above, several strategic frameworks have been put in place.
 These are briefly mentioned in the following section.
 In order to focus on the agriculture sector, only strategies put in place to help realize those policy directly related to agriculture development is mentioned here.

-Strategy for Protection of Agricultural Areas, December 2009: The purpose of this strategy is to address the food security, which is in most critical threat.
+Strategy for protection of agricultural areas, December 2009: The purpose of this strategy is to address the food security, which is in most critical threat.
 This is because of the indiscriminate use of agricultural land for non-agricultural purposes such as sprawling urban areas, acquisition of prime agricultural land haphazardly for the implementation of development activities in rural areas and the conversion of terraced paddy fields to other purposes, which results to the diminishing, or under-utilization of limited agricultural areas.